FBI investigating death on Royal Caribbean cruise after alleged incident with unruly passenger

 A video of the incident showed crew members restraining the man on the floor with towels.

-It is unclear when the man died.
+It is unclear when the man died after being restrained.

 "The FBI responded to a Royal Caribbean cruise on Monday when it docked in Los Angeles and is investigating an incident on board that resulted in death," the FBI said in a statement.